Delphier/radstudio/README.md

 # RAD Studio CLI

-A command-line tool for discovering installed [Embarcadero RAD Studio](https://www.embarcadero.com/products/rad-studio) products (Delphi / C++Builder) and working with them — building projects with MSBuild, compiling resource files, managing IDE environment variables and search paths, and more — without having to open the IDE.
+A command-line tool for discovering installed [Embarcadero RAD Studio](https://www.embarcadero.com/products/rad-studio) products (Delphi / C++Builder) and working with them — building projects with MSBuild or bds.exe, compiling resource files, managing IDE environment variables and search paths, and more — without having to open the IDE.

 🚧 **This tool is currently under development.** Interfaces and commands may change.

 ## Overview

 RAD Studio CLI reads the Windows Registry to find every installed RAD Studio / Delphi / C++Builder version on your machine (from classic Borland/CodeGear releases through the latest Embarcadero RAD Studio), and exposes that information through a simple CLI.

+It can drive `MSBuild` (or, as a fallback for Community/Trial editions, `bds.exe` directly) to build `.dproj`/`.cbproj` project files as well as `.groupproj` project groups — using the correct toolchain environment (`rsvars.bat` / `rsvars64.bat`) for a chosen version, architecture, and platform.

+When building a project group with bds.exe, each referenced project is patched and built the same way as if built individually, so options like config, platform, version-info stamping and preferred tool architecture are applied consistently across the whole group.

-It can also drive `MSBuild` to build `.dproj`, `.cbproj`, or `.groupproj` project files using the correct toolchain environment (`rsvars.bat` / `rsvars64.bat`) for a chosen version, architecture, and platform, invoke the Delphi command-line compilers (`DCC32.exe`, `DCC64.exe`, `DCCARM64EC.exe`), and can read or update the IDE's registry-backed environment variables and search paths.
+It can also invoke the Delphi command-line compilers (`DCC32.exe`, `DCC64.exe`, `DCCARM64EC.exe`) directly, compile resource script files, and read or update the IDE's registry-backed environment variables and search paths.

 This makes it convenient to build Delphi/C++Builder projects and manage IDE configuration from scripts, CI pipelines, AI agents, or any terminal.